 Hundreds of dogs are being left alone in hot cars across the UK, but what are you supposed to do in this situation?

-Almost two thirds (63%) of motorists have seen a dog left alone in a hot car.
-And a whopping three quarters (76%) of these admitted they did nothing about it.
+More than 3 million (8%) UK drivers did not intervene when faced with a dog left alone in a hot car.
 But how would you react if you saw a dog locked in a car?
 And when is the best time to intervene?

 We filmed a social experiment to find out just how many passers by would ignore a distressed canine abandoned in a busy car park.
 And only four out of hundreds of people stopped to help the whimpering dog.